-This adaptation of one of my favorite local bourbon cocktails can be made as tangy or sweet as you prefer.
-Either way, it’s a delicious happy hour treat!
+This adaptation of the Bourbon Renewal cocktail can be made as tangy or sweet as you prefer.
+Either way, it's a delicious happy hour treat!

 Happy Monday, Urban Bliss warriors!
 How was your weekend?

 I spent 30 glorious hours in Seattle, Washington for the Seattle Food and Wine Experience.
 I lounged luxuriously in the super awesome Maxwell Hotel (review with tons of photos coming soon) and ate one of the best breakfasts I have eaten in recent memory at Toulouse Petit (you know that restaurant review is coming soon too!).

 Then I had the absolute joy and honor of learning more about some new-to-me food, wine, beer, cider, and spirits brands at the Seattle Food and Wine Experience events.
 Folks, I have at least a dozen stories coming your way later this year, from this weekend alone.
 We are so blessed with an abundance of amazing food & beverage companies and products in the Pacific Northwest, and I cannot wait to share some of my favorites with you!

 But until then, we tackle Monday.
 I realize that today is National Margarita Day, but since it's my birthday week, I thought today I would share one of my favorite cocktails in the whole world for this week's Mixology Monday.

 I first had the Bourbon Renewal at Clyde Common in Portland, Oregon about five or six years ago.
 Maybe even seven.
 I'm turning another year older on Thursday, so let's just make it eight years ago, to be safe, because I know I had it first within a year or two of their grand opening in 2007.

 It blew my mind, folks.
 I love bourbon, and this cocktail celebrates good bourbon with a hint of sweetness and a dash of bright citrus.